top of page

 Are you feeling particularly stressed right now?
 Could it be affecting your dental health?
 I teamed up with Dentist Dr. Michael Cooley of Fashion Isle Smiles in Newport Beach to address issues related to teeth grinding and emotional stress.

-©2019 by Insight Psychology Center, Inc. All rights reserved.
 We treat anxiety, depression, insomnia, relationship issues, self esteem issues, childhood sexual abuse, loss or grief, divorce issues, borderline personality disorder (BPD), post-traumatic stress disorder (PTSD), self-harm, suicidal thoughts, and dissociative disorders.
 We also offer personal growth groups: relaxation, stress management, mindfulness, women's social support, and self-care.
 Our treatment methods include clinical psychology, telehealth, online therapy, psychodynamic psychotherapy, cognitive behavioral therapy, Gottman Method Couples Therapy, evidence based practice, empirically-supported treatments, Dialectical Behavioral Therapy (DBT), group therapy, personal growth groups, and life coaching.
-We offer online therapy, and also serve cities including Irvine, Turtle Rock, Newport Beach, Aliso Viejo, Mission Viejo, Costa Mesa, Brea, Villa Park, Fullerton, Anaheim, Laguna Beach, Lake Forest, Tustin, Laguna Nigel, Rancho Santa Margarita, Huntington Beach, Corona Del Mar, Coto de Caza, Dana Point, Laguna Woods, Ladera Ranch, San Clemente, San Juan Capistrano, as well as areas surrounding Orange County
+We offer online therapy to clients throughout California and Virginia.

 bottom of page